anishumairaa/Efficient-Delivery-Strategy/README.md

 ## Transforming Delivery Efficiency Through Data-Driven Innovation

 ## Overview
 PosLaju Delivery Strategy is a CSC4202 2025 Group 9 project that leverages algorithm analysis to optimize delivery operations.

+In optimizing its delivery operations, PosLaju faces the challenge of selecting the most profitable combination of parcels while minimizing the total delivery distance within the constraint of the lorry’s limited capacity.
+Selecting parcels that provide the highest profit without exceeding the truck’s weight limit is a combinatorial problem that requires careful decision-making.
+Additionally, determining the shortest possible delivery route to multiple destinations is crucial to reduce delivery time and operational costs.
+This dual-objective scenario presents a complex logistics problem that involves both parcel selection and route planning.
+Therefore, an efficient algorithmic solution is required to simultaneously address parcel selection for maximum profit and route optimization for minimum distance, ensuring timely deliveries and cost-effective operations.

 ## Problem statement